January 27, 2017

 Place chicken into crockpot.

-Pour barbecue sauce, Italian dressing, light brown sugar, and Worcestershire sauce
+Pour barbecue sauce, light brown sugar, Italian dressing, Worcestershire sauce

 over the chicken.

 Place cover on crock pot and cook on HIGH for 2.5-3.5 hours, or until done.